Overview

 Step 4: Scale Up to Policy and Event-Level Impact

-Individual swaps compound across households, but policy interventions — bag bans, deposit schemes, extended producer responsibility laws — and large event planning (like a major sporting event) affect waste at a regional or event scale all at once, complementing rather than replacing individual behavior change.
+Individual swaps compound across households, but policy interventions (bag bans, deposit schemes, extended producer responsibility laws) and large event planning, like hosting a major sporting event, move waste at a regional or event scale all at once.
+These don't replace individual behavior change, they complement it.

 The Global Plastic Policy Calculator models aggregate policy impact, and the Olympic Games Sustainability Calculator models waste and resource impact at large-event scale.

-Beyond daily habits and policy, two structural investments provide outsized long-term benefit: planting trees, which provide stormwater absorption and cooling beyond just carbon sequestration, and passive house design, which can cut heating energy use by 75–90% through superinsulation and airtight construction.
+Beyond daily habits and policy, two structural investments provide outsized long-term benefit.
+Planting trees delivers stormwater absorption and cooling on top of carbon sequestration, and passive house design can cut heating energy use by 75 to 90 percent through superinsulation and airtight construction.

 The Tree Benefits Calculator estimates a tree's combined annual benefits, and the Passive House Savings Calculator estimates energy savings from passive design features for a given building.